Close

 Mandatory Documents for All Applicants

-- Valid Passport: Original with minimum 6 months validity, containing at least two blank pages
+Valid Passport: Original with minimum 6 months validity, containing at least two blank pages.
+The passport copy should clearly show the biographical data page.

-- UAE Residence Visa: Clear copy showing validity extending beyond your Bahrain trip
+UAE Residence Visa: Clear copy showing validity extending beyond your Bahrain trip by at least 3-6 months.
+Include the page showing your valid return visa to UAE.

-- Passport-Sized Photographs: Recent (taken within last 6 months), white background, 4x6 cm dimensions
+Passport-Sized Photographs: Recent (taken within last 6 months), white background, 4x6 cm dimensions.
+Ensure professional quality meeting international photo standards.

-- Confirmed Return Ticket: Flight bookings or travel itinerary demonstrating your intended return
+Confirmed Return Ticket: Flight bookings or travel itinerary demonstrating your intended return to UAE or onward destination.

 Business-Specific Documentation

-Business Invitation Letter: This critical document from your Bahraini host company should include your full name, passport details, purpose of visit, duration of stay, and guarantee of financial responsibility.
-The letter must be on official letterhead, signed by an authorized signatory, and include the company's Commercial Registration (CR) number.
+Business Invitation Letter: This critical document from your Bahraini host company should include your full name exactly as it appears in your passport, passport number and nationality, purpose of visit with specific details, duration of stay with exact dates, and guarantee of financial responsibility.
+The letter must be on official letterhead, signed by an authorized signatory, and crucially include the company's Commercial Registration (CR) number.
+Letters lacking the CR number face automatic rejection.

-Company Documentation: If traveling on behalf of your UAE-based company, provide a letter from your employer on official letterhead confirming your position, purpose of travel, and that they'll cover expenses.
+Company Documentation: If traveling on behalf of your UAE-based company, provide an employment certificate or letter from your employer on official letterhead confirming your position, purpose of travel, and that they'll cover expenses.
+This strengthens your application by demonstrating legitimate business ties.

 Processing Times and Cost Breakdown